Neighbourhood Plan

 Minutes for all HNP Meetings are held in the Parish Council minutes archive.

-Harberton Parish Neighbourhood Plan Steering Group Steering Group meet on the third Monday of the month, 7:00 to 9:00 pm.
+Harberton Parish Neighbourhood Plan Steering Group Steering Group usually meets on the third Monday of the month, 7:00 to 9:00 pm.

 Please come along – you will be made very welcome and your views listened to during these meetings.